… The days you struggled to get everything done.

 And, to be sure, others will notice.

-To obtain these 100 percent certified organic ingredients – if you could find them all together in one package elsewhere – you'd pay dearly.
-Quality doesn't come cheap.
-And, in most other products, you'll find inexpensive and sometimes toxic filler ingredients and very little of the actual natural botanicals.
+It’s rare to find such a collection of Certified Organic ingredients, all in one package.
+In many other products, you'll find inexpensive and sometimes toxic filler ingredients and very little of the actual natural botanicals.

-Plus I'm so sure you'll be pleased with your results that I'm offering a Lifetime 100% Satisfaction Guarantee.
+I'm so sure you'll be pleased with your results that I'm offering my Money Back Guarantee.

-Try Eye and Lines Treatment for 30 days.
-If you aren't absolutely thrilled with what you see in the mirror, I'll refund your purchase price (minus shipping) as store credit.
-There's nothing to lose.
-Go ahead and order Eye and Lines Treatment today.
-You're worth it, aren't you?
+Try our Renewing Eye and Lines Treatment for 30 days.
+If you aren't absolutely thrilled with what you see in the mirror, you can return it (please see complete details below).